emmt/LazyAlgebra.jl/docs/src/sparse.md

 ## Generalized matrix multplication by a sparse operator

-A sparse operator `A` can be directly used as any linear mapping in `LazyAlgebra`:
+A sparse operator `A` can be directly used as any linear operator in `LazyAlgebra`:

 ```julia